 Is it worth anchoring large safes with heavy weight?

-How do you effectively hide a safe in your house?
+How do you conceal a safe in your house effectively?

 When choosing where you want to install the safe in your home, consider that the fewer people around you who know about the safe, the better.
 Therefore, if strangers frequent your home, take care to place it where it will not be conspicuous.